 When entering packet transfer mode from packet idle mode, the filter shall be initiated with n=1 and I0 = the most recent INA value (see subclause 6.9) obtained during packet idle mode.

 TAVG_T is not broadcast on EC-BCCH.
-A default value of TAVG_T = [1/3] shall be used by the mobile station for EC TBF reception in CC1 or CC2 and a default value of TAVG_T = [1/6] for EC TBF reception in CC3 or CC4.
+A default value of TAVG_T = 1/3 shall be used by the mobile station for EC TBF reception in CC1 or CC2 and a default value of TAVG_T = 1/6 for EC TBF reception in CC3 or CC4.
 TAVG_T may be sent to the mobile station in an RLC/MAC control message (see 3GPP TS 44.060 [19]) overwriting the default value and being valid until the mobile station receives a new value in the serving cell or until it reselects to another cell.

 The current Cn value shall be used to update formula (1) in subclause 10.2.1 each time a new Cn value is obtained or whenever the MS applies new CH or values.